Exact WKB analysis of inverted triple-well: resonance, PT-symmetry breaking, and resurgence: Trans-series from exact WKB

 where we introduced $\mcalP_{\mcalI\mcalIbar\mcalB^{-1}} = \frac{\left(P_0^{(2)}\right)^2}{P_0^{(1)}}$ to simplify the notation.
 However, as before, it is possible that more than one non-perturbative sector is involved in the cancellations, but numerical computations are too cumbersome to pursue here.

 Note that although there is a lack of numerical capability to demonstrate, the roles of $\Re\left(\ve[\mcalB^2]_\pm\right)$ and $\Re\left(\ve[\mcalI\mcalIbar]\right)$ are quite unconventional and deserve further discussion.
 We first remark that~\eqref{PTbroken_real} is free from ambiguities and such terms normally do not play a role in the cancellations of ambiguous Borel summations, when the re-summed spectrum is real.
 However, we recall that the series expansions in~\eqref{ResurgenceCancellations_broken1} and \eqref{ResurgenceCancellations_broken2} have a double sign in front of the $\ve$ factor.
 Originally, this double-valuedness stems from the analytic continuations $\Im\, \hbar>0$ and $\Im\, \hbar <0$.
 Note that the $\Im\, \hbar=0^\pm$ limits [upper/lower signs in \eqref{ResurgenceCancellations_broken1} and \eqref{ResurgenceCancellations_broken2}] are linked to $\msfS_\pm$ Borel summations, respectively.
 Then, combining these fixed signs for each analytic continuation and respective Borel summations leads to a real and single-valued expression as

 where we utilized $P_0^{(l=1,2)} = 1 + O(\hbar)$.
-Then, their non-perturbative counterparts are expected to be real and single-valued as in \eqref{PTbroken_real}.
+Then, their non-perturbative counterparts are expected to be real and single-valued.

 The remaining term in~\eqref{PT_NP_Trans-series_Broken2} is the ambiguous imaginary contribution at $O\left(\mcalK_1^2\right)$.
 As in the unbroken phase, it is a part of the minimal trans-series, which remains in the form of~\eqref{PT_minimalTransseries} as we expected, and plays a role in the cancellation of the Borel ambiguity emanating from the perturbation series $\msfS_{\pm}\left[E_\mrmP\right]$.